 - Businesses can also introduce practices such as hot desks, where employees are not tied to a particular desk and are free to work anywhere there is a Wi-Fi connection.

 - Flexible work schedules or telecommuting also increase productivity and decrease the cost of utilities.
 These policies, which are made available by wireless networks, not only save costs but are also very popular with employees.

-- With the rise of the Internet of Things, a reliable wireless network will allow companies to sync a plethora of connected devices, including security access systems, cameras and environmental sensors.
+- With the rise of the Internet of Things, a reliable wireless network will allow companies to sync a plethora of connected devices.
+These include security access systems, cameras and environmental sensors.

 - Another development that decreases costs is Voice over Wi-Fi telephony.
-This allows employees and consumers to use a telephone over a wireless network, eliminating the need for costly land lines and the structured cabling required for their use.
+This allows employees and consumers to use a telephone over a wireless network.
+Thus eliminating the need for costly land lines and the structured cabling required for their use.

 Reliability and reputation